 We thank you for supporting our local businesses and contributing to making Scotch Plains a better community for us all to live and work.

 The SPBPA have been giving scholarships to Scotch Plains and Fanwood high school seniors since 1997.
-The program has awarded more than $45,000 over the years to over 50 students.
+The program has awarded well over $50,000 since its inception to nearly 70 students.
 Students can obtain information and applications from their guidance counselors.